hm-lang/core/proposals/README.md

     # TODO: i'm not super excited by this notation, since we'll use `parentClass someMethod()`
     #       inside child class overrides for non-static methods and this looks very similar
     #       (but is static).  should we use an annotation like @static or @class?
+    #       OR maybe we need to change to `ParentClass someMethod()` inside the child classes.
     # some examples of class functions (2):
     # this pure function does not require an instance, and cannot use instance variables:
     i someStaticFunction(Y; int): int